MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-enhance-your-models-in-5-minutes-with-the-hugging-face-kernel-hub-6d932b.md

 kernels
 library to use drop in optimized layers without requiring any changes to the model code.
 This allows users to easily switch between standard and optimized implementations.
 Get Started and Next Steps!
-You&#39;ve seen how easy it is to fetch and use optimized kernels with the Hugging Face Kernel Hub.
+You've seen how easy it is to fetch and use optimized kernels with the Hugging Face Kernel Hub.
 Ready to try it yourself?
 Install the library:
 pip install kernels torch numpy
 Ensure you have a compatible PyTorch version and gpu driver installed.